tytydraco/yessleep/out/I_must_have_said_something_really_bad_at_Cafe_Grumpy.md

 She said, "You shouldn't ever say that word again."

 She, too, knew my name.
 I was not famous.
 In fact, you could best describe my lifestyle as that of the poor and relatively unknown.
-How the F$#(% did she know my name.
-What word did I say.
+How the F$#(% did she know my name?
+What word did I say?
+What the hell kind of day was I having.

+*Beware the ides of March*

 The fat middle aged lady in the green Starbucks shirt who was the manager and always anticipated my order acted as if I were a total stranger.